-Master students atttending the conference 'Catalysis: a Key to Sustainability’
+Master students attending the conference 'Catalysis: a Key to Sustainability’

 The final step on my way towards a Master’s degree in Chemistry was an eight-month-long project, immersed in a research group.
 I decided to find a place in the Heterogeneous Catalysis and Sustainable Chemistry (HCSC) group, under the supervision of Amanda Garcia.
 I choose this because of the group’s emphasis on sustainability, and particularly electrochemistry.
 As I expected, I was taught the ins and outs of electrochemistry.
 What I did not know was that I would also get to experience the fun of scientific conferences and international collaboration.